blaqkube/mysql-operator/README.md

 - Grant access 🕳 to databases for a user
 - Create a backup store 💯 with S3 and GCP
 - Generate a backup in the store 💥
-- Create a new instance from a backup ❤
+- Create a new instance from a backup ❤, i.e. clone an instance
 - Plug Prometheus and Grafana

 ## Getting started